 What makes up your business credit score?
-What gives you the best chances of getting a loan?
+What gives you the best chance of getting a loan?
 Here are a few factors that play into your business credit picture, and how you can make the most of them: 1.
 Payment History: This is an important part of your business credit profile.
 It is the basis of your D&B PAYDEX score.
 Vendors will look at your whole credit picture and your PAYDEX is a part of that.

 Blanket UCC Filings: Pay attention to the order in which you get certain types of loans, and which UCC filings the lenders will file.
 Some lenders may file a blanket UCC filing.
 This essentially says they have an interest in ALL your assets.
 These blanket UCC filings will then take precedence over any later ones.
 This drastically reduces your ability to get credit elsewhere.

 What you can do: plan your credit with care and negotiate UCC filings according to your needs.
 For example, if you need particular assets excluded from a UCC f iling to use as security for another loan, explain that in advance.
 That way, you can get those items excluded from any blanket filings.
 Or get the loan or account with the more specific UCC filing first.
-Some experts recommend opening accounts with competing UCC filings at the same time.
+Some experts recommend opening accounts with competing for UCC filings at the same time.
 And negotiate the details with each party simultaneously.

 Company Financials: With D&B, it’s important to make sure your financials in your credit file are up to date.
 If they are not, it could negatively reflect on your company when the lender compares available data.